mneunhoe/RGAN/cran-comments.md

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* New submission